ian-r-rose/ian-r-rose.github.io/content/coding/mapping_california.md

 The Palos Verdes peninsula is visible to the south of those, and Catalina Island can be seen at the bottom.

-However, this image doesn't really pop to the eyes.
+However, this image doesn't really pop.
 It turns out that visualization of topography works better with what is known as hillshading.
 This takes elevation data and shades it as if a light were shining on the slopes (usually with some vertical exaggeration).
 The resulting lumination